-Metabolites linked to insulin resistance in normoglycemiaApril 23rd, 2012 in Diabetes /
+Metabolites linked to insulin resistance in normoglycemiaApril 23, 2012 in Medicine & Health / Diabetes

 (HealthDay) -- Twenty metabolites, including amino acids, intermediates in glucose synthesis, ketone bodies, and fatty acids, are associated with insulin resistance, according to a study published online April 17 in Diabetes.

 Peter Würtz, Ph.D., from the University of Oulu in Finland, and colleagues performed metabolic profiling using high-throughput nuclear magnetic resonance spectroscopy in 7,098 Finns (mean age, 31 years; 52 percent women).